 - Nausea/vomiting/reflux may be more significant due to less stomach; usually improves over time - Common Causes: - Eating too much food - Eating too fast: Meals must be planned and time allotted to eat - Too dry (pouch or food): This typically occurs when you are further out.
-Be careful with foods that are high in sodium - Be diligent with getting 64 ounces of fluids daily.
+Be careful with foods that are high in sodium - Eating foods from the next stage before you should - Be diligent with getting 64 ounces of fluids daily.
 If unable to tolerate fluids, contact your surgeon's office.